HeartSaVioR/spark-state-tools/README.md

 The project is intended to deal with offline state, not against state which streaming query is running.
 Actually it can be possible, but state store provider in running query can purge old batches, which would produce error on here.

+## Supported versions

+Spark 2.4.x is supported: it only means you should link Spark 2.4.x when using this tool.
+That state formats across the Spark 2.x versions are supported.

 ## How to use